Tommy Norment: Electric Utility Restructuring/Energy

 Arguably some of the most impactful legislation ever carried by Senator Norment, SB 1269 of the 1999 General Assembly Session marked the start of a new era in the way Virginians buy electric power.
 Starting in 2002, consumers in the Commonwealth had the ability to choose the entity from which they purchase electrical generation services.
 Implementing the deregulation of the generation component of electric service is a complex undertaking.
 For most of the 1900s, electric power was sold at retail by licensed public utilities that were granted service monopolies within specified areas while their rates and services were subject to regulation by the State Corporation Commission.
 In moving to retail competition for electricity generation services, Virginia joined a growing number of other states that sought to take advantage of the efficiencies and lower costs that a market-based system offers.

 Two years later, Norment introduced SB1420 to establish the mechanism for establishing the rates for default electric service after the capped rate period ends.
 Effectively, the legislation provided SCC the authority to allow competitive bidding by electric utility companies as to who could provide the most affordable rates.
-This ensured Virginia's electric customers were most likely to secure competitive and affordable electricity.

 In 2012 with SB 413, Norment helped open the door in Virginia for energy companies to seriously invest in renewable energy research and development.
 For utilities that were able to show serious investment in Virginia, they became eligible to meet up to 20% of an RPS goal through qualified investment certificates issued by the State Corporation Commission.
 To qualify, such expenses needed to (i) be designed to enhance the participating utility's understanding of emerging energy technologies and their potential impact on and value to the utility's system and customer within the Commonwealth; (ii) promote economic development within the Commonwealth; (iii) supplement customer-driven alternative energy or energy efficiency initiatives; (iv) supplement alternative energy and energy efficiency initiatives at state or local governmental facilities in the Commonwealth; or (v) be designed to mitigate the environmental impacts of renewable energy projects.
 The measure also provided that a utility would receive double credit towards meeting the Renewable Energy Portfolio Standard Program's goals for energy from facilities in the Commonwealth fueled primarily by animal waste.